pizzadotdoggo/pizzadotdoggo/README.md

   ★ Please don't take inspo without asking And absolutely **NO** copying or heavy inspo

   ★ I may not respond, but I will INT!
 Sometimes I prefer not to type!
+(Unless I am offtab, if I am like I said before, feel free to W2I unless stated otherwise)

   ★ I am neurodivergent and sometimes don't understand social cues or just stuff in general, please be patient with me!
 Also due to this tone tags are apreciated!